thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/connectivity.md

 #### Connecting well-known devices

-To explore how to connect widely used devices to ThingsBoard, you can check [Devices library](/docs/{{docsPrefix}}devices-library) section.
+You can check the [Devices library](/docs/{{docsPrefix}}devices-library) section to explore how to connect widely used devices to ThingsBoard.

 #### Built-in transport protocols